-How to Sell a Digital Agency & What’s My Ad Agency Really Worth?
+Selling a Digital Agency & What’s My Ad Agency Really Worth?

+When considering selling a digital agency, it can be confusing and complicated.
 I often get asked things like: “what’s my agency worth?” or “how can I increase my agency’s value?” or “what’s the process for selling my agency?”…. and, the people asking aren’t just owners who are actively seeking to sell.

 Be honest, it has crossed your mind before.

 Even if you’re in it for the long haul.
 Everyone’s got an endgame in mind.
 It might be the near future, it might be a distant future.
 But have you wondered about the value of your agency and even thought about selling a digital agency, retiring or moving on at some point.

 If that’s true, the absolute best thing you can do is build a business worth selling.
 Be an attractive agency that any smart business person wants to acquire.

 First Determine Your Digital Agency’s Valuation

 In short, your agency’s worth is the magic number between the amount someone is willing to pay and the amount you’re willing to accept.
 Right?

 But for a lengthier, technical answer about agency worth — it’s all about profit margin.
 Your goal is to be at 40%+ in profit.
 If you’re not hitting that mark then you’re doing something wrong.
 And, if you’re not hitting that mark it’s important to see where your profit leaks are so you can fix them (whether you’re looking to sell or not).

 You can get a baseline by looking at the past 3 years of growth.
 An acquirer isn’t going to look at the details, they want to know that you are trending in a positive direction.
 If not, it will be a fire sale and you will be stuck taking whatever is offered.